Equivariant K-theory of the space of partial flags: Introduction

 The third geometric datum of the picture is given by the set ${\mathcal B}\times{\mathcal F}_n^d$, with the diagonal action of $G$.
 The vector space of $G$-invariant functions forms a ${\mathbb H}_q^{\operatorname{fin}}$-${\mathbb S}_q^{\operatorname{fin}}(n,d)$-bimodule.
 It is the key ingredient to prove the double centralizer property for the Hecke and Schur algebras known as the quantum finite Schur-Weyl correspondence.

 In their groundbreaking work, Beilinson, Lusztig and MacPherson constructed a surjective map from the quantum group $\mathfrak{U}_q(\mathfrak{gl}_n)$ to the algebra ${\mathbb S}_q^{\operatorname{fin}}(n,d)$ (see \cite{BLM90}).
-The map is explicitly given in terms of quantum Chevalley generators, in particular, the elements $E_i$ (resp. $F_i$) are given by delta-functions of certain closed orbits in ${\mathcal F}_n^d\times{\mathcal F}_n^d$ that can be viewed as elementary correspondences.
-Moreover, the quantum group can be seen as a limit of those for $d$ going to infinity.
-Thus a first step to relate quantum groups to the geometry of partial flags started a variety of generalizations.
+The map is explicitly given in terms of quantum Chevalley generators, in particular, the elements $E_i$ (resp. $F_i$) are given by characteristic functions of certain closed orbits in ${\mathcal F}_n^d\times{\mathcal F}_n^d$ that can be viewed as elementary building blocks for the convolution algebra.
+Furthermore, the Beilinson, Lusztig, and MacPherson developed a stabilization procedure for the structure constants in the algebra ${\mathbb S}_q^{\operatorname{fin}}(n,d)$, so that in the limit one obtains the quantum group $\mathfrak{U}_q(\mathfrak{gl}_n)$.
+This first step to relate quantum groups to the geometry of partial flags started a variety of generalizations.